xw547/latex/README.md

 Suggestions for improvement are welcome.
 Also, [here is a website](https://www.tablesgenerator.com) which can generate LaTeX code for tables.

-For getting the command via machine learning, you can use [this](http://detexify.kirelabs.org/classify.html)
+To get a command via machine learning, you can use [this](http://detexify.kirelabs.org/classify.html)

+Thanks Sarah for the contribution to the templates, what I have done is just a tinny modification according to my working habits.

 ### Examples